A photograph claims to show an 11-pound bullfrog captured in Louisiana. Is this photo real or fake?

-The photo is real, but demonstrates forced perspective and it wasn’t captured in Louisiana.
+The photo is real, but it is an optical illusion.

+This photograph is apparently real, but demonstrates forced perspective, and it wasn’t captured in Louisiana as claimed.
 The frog in the photo is much closer to the camera than the man, giving it the illusion of a very large frog.
-Let’s take a look at the claim being circulated online:
+Let’s take a look at the claim being circulated online along with the picture:

 11 pound bullfrog caught in a ditch near Sulphur, LA WOW!